ahoundetoungan/QuantilePeer/README.md

                        structural = TRUE, beta = beta, epsilon = rnorm(n, 0, 0.4))
 y2        <- y2$y
 ```
+Note that we can also include contextual variables, such as averages of `X` among peers, as additional exogenous variables.
+In real-life situations, the practitioner would also have their networks, exogenous variables `X`, and dependent variables.
+In the next section, I illustrate how quantile peer effects can be estimated.
+The same process can also be applied to real-life data instead of the simulated data I am using.

 ### Estimation of quantile peer effects